+Children enjoy many daily opportunities to experience the benefits of fresh air and exercise in the extremely well-equipped outdoor area.
+This supports them to develop physically as they learn to use their bodies in different ways and enhances their confidence in challenging their physical skills.
+They also enjoy different physical activities on the nearby field where they practise skills, such as running and jumping.
+Staff supervise children when using large equipment, such as the climbing frame, encouraging them to safely explore.
+These opportunities enable children to take safe risks under adult supervision and support children very well in understanding how to keep themselves safe.
+Staff support children extremely well in understanding the importance of a healthy diet as they grow their own fruit and vegetables.
+This supports children in making healthy choices.
 Children's well-being is addressed extremely well and parents are fully informed about the setting's policies and practices about safety, illness and accidents.
-Parents, carers and grandparents are invited to a variety of 'special days' for stay and play sessions, tea parties, singing and stories, lunches, outdoor activities and fund raising events.
+Parents are invited to attend a variety of events, such as stay and play sessions, and also accompany their children on visits to nearby attractions, such as farms.
 This provides families with valuable opportunities to take part in the activities their child participates in and see them interacting with their friends.
 Parents who have attended these sessions have thoroughly enjoyed them and feel that they contribute overwhelmingly to developing stronger relationships between themselves and the setting.
 The excellent partnerships with parents enable the staff to meet children's individual needs very well.
 The strong link between the setting and the children's homes fully involves parents in their children's care, learning and play.
 This also means that the continuity of care between them all fully enhances children's well-being extremely effectively.